Leverage up to 30:1

 Margin is a deposit required to open and maintain positions.
 This is not a fee or a transaction cost, but rather a portion of your account equity set aside and allocated as a deposit to secure the open positions.

-Questions: How leverage would affect the orders when Trader A would open a position with 100 times leverage and Trader B would go for a 10 times leverage?
+Question: How will leverage affect the orders when Donald opens a position with 100-to-one leverage and Coco places her order with a 10:1 leverage?